Maxfosh63/Git-repository/README.md

 4. config.toml.bak is my noctalia configuration

+5. .bashrc is my bash script, used for alias and terminal ricing

                /\
               /  \     I USE ARCH BTW, REMEMBER THY WORDS FOR THE TIME U SHALL LIVE /\   \